Applifting/link-shortener/README.md

 **/delete/<status>/<link_id>**
 Status = {'active', 'inactive'}.
 Deletes the link with the status and the id specified by the endpoint's respective parameters status and link_id.

+**/reset/<status>/<link_id>**
+Status = {'active', 'inactive'}.
+Resets the password of the link with the status and the id specified by the endpoint's respective parameters status and link_id.

 **/get_links** (API)
 Displays a JSON formatted data from the database - health check for development.